zeek/zeek/scripts/base/bif/bro.bif.zeek.rst

    :Type: :zeek:type:`function` () : :zeek:type:`bool`

-   Gracefully shut down Bro by terminating outstanding processing.
+   Gracefully shut down Zeek by terminating outstanding processing.

-   :returns: True after successful termination and false when Bro is still in
+   :returns: True after successful termination and false when Zeek is still in
             the process of shutting down.

-   .. zeek:see:: exit bro_is_terminating
+   .. zeek:see:: exit zeek_is_terminating

 .. zeek:id:: time_to_double